“We needed a town where we could not only make a living, but a town worth living in.” — Charles H. Hackley

 Stop by and have your photo taken with the “What Lifts You” butterfly mural, a recent addition on an exterior wall of Frauenthal Center.

-The Lakeshore Museum Center remains closed, but you can snap a selfie with Moxie the Mastodon, a life-sized bronze mastodon breaking out of the museum at Fourth Street and Clay Avenue.
+Outside of the Lakeshore Museum Center’s main museum, you can snap a selfie with Moxie the Mastodon.
+This life-sized bronze mastodon appears to be breaking out of the museum at Fourth Street and Clay Avenue.
 Mastodons roamed throughout Michigan about 14,000 to 10,000 years ago, before climate change and overhunting by humans forced its extinction.

-The Mastodons on the Loose scavenger hunt is ongoing downtown.
-The brochure can be downloaded here.
-The mini-mastodons are only 4″ x 6″ so they are small, but once you spot one, the others become easier to find.
-Only the Delta and 1 of 2 at Frauenthal Center are inside and unable to be seen right now.
-Be sure to stop back and explore the exhibits when the museum reopens.
+The Mastodons on the Loose scavenger hunt is ongoing downtown, and the brochure can be downloaded here.
+It’s a fun challenge to hunt for the mini-mastodons.
+They are small, but once you spot one, the others become easier to find.
+Be sure to stop back and explore the exhibits inside the museum.
 Admission is free for all Muskegon County residents!

 “Water’s Edge” is a public sculpture by James Clover in front of the United States Post Office, near Muskegon Farmers Market and a community splash pad.